openshift/training/beta-2-setup.md

 HTTP(S) traffic.

 As with most things in OpenShift v3, resources are defined via JSON.
-The following JSON file describes the router:
+The following JSON file could describe the router:

     {
         "kind": "Pod",